-The biweekly budget is totally free for my subscribers.
+The bi-weekly budget template is totally free for my subscribers.
 You’ll get a newsletter just once per week from me with extra money saving tips I don’t put on the blog!
 (No spam, ever!)

 This budget understands you!
 Give it a try today and let me know how it works.

 Did you leave a line for paying yourself?
-Then you need this fun money saving chart that fits into any budget!
+Then you need this 52 week money challenge that fits into any budget!